-- (1) Every citizen who is qualified to vote for the National Assembly is eligible to be a member of a provincial legislature, except - - (a) anyone who is appointed by, or is in the service of, the state and receives remuneration for that appointment or service, other than - - (i) the Premier and other members of the Executive Council of a province; and - (ii) other office-bearers whose functions are compatible with the functions of a member of a provincial legislature, and have been declared compatible with those functions by national legislation; - (b) members of the National Assembly, permanent delegates to the National Council of Provinces or members of a Municipal Council; - (c) unrehabilitated insolvents; - (d) anyone declared to be of unsound mind by a court of the Republic; or - (e) anyone who, after this section took effect, is convicted of an offence and sentenced to more than 12 months' imprisonment without the option of a fine, either in the Republic, or outside the Republic if the conduct constituting the offence would have been an offence in the Republic, but no one may be regarded as having been sentenced until an appeal against the conviction or sentence has been determined, or until the time for an appeal has expired.
-A disqualification under this paragraph ends five years after the sentence has been completed. - (2) A person who is not eligible to be a member of a provincial legislature in terms of subsection (1)(a) or (b) may be a candidate for the legislature, subject to any limits or conditions established by national legislation. - (3) A person loses membership of a provincial legislature if that person- - (a) ceases to be eligible; or - (b) is absent from the legislature without permission in circumstances for which the rules and orders of the legislature prescribe loss of membership.
+- (1) Every citizen who is qualified to vote for the National Assembly is eligible to be a member of a provincial legislature, except - - (a) anyone who is appointed by, or is in the service of, the state and receives remuneration for that appointment or service, other than - - (i) the Premier and other members of the Executive Council of a province; and - (ii) other office-bearers whose functions are compatible with the functions of a member of a provincial legislature, and have been declared compatible with those functions by national legislation;

+- (b) members of the National Assembly, permanent delegates to the National Council of Provinces or members of a Municipal Council; - (c) unrehabilitated insolvents; - (d) anyone declared to be of unsound mind by a court of the Republic; or - (e) anyone who, after this section took effect, is convicted of an offence and sentenced to more than 12 months' imprisonment without the option of a fine, either in the Republic, or outside the Republic if the conduct constituting the offence would have been an offence in the Republic, but no one may be regarded as having been sentenced until an appeal against the conviction or sentence has been determined, or until the time for an appeal has expired.
+A disqualification under this paragraph ends five years after the sentence has been completed. - (2) A person who is not eligible to be a member of a provincial legislature in terms of subsection (1) (a) or (b) may be a candidate for the legislature, subject to any limits or conditions established by national legislation. - (3) A person loses membership of a provincial legislature if that person- - (a) ceases to be eligible; - (b) is absent from the legislature without permission in circumstances for which the rules and orders of the legislature prescribe loss of membership; or - (c) ceases to be a member of the party that nominated that person as a member of the legislature, unless that member has become a member of another party in accordance with Schedule 6A.